DidierMalenfant/pdbase/README.md

 Draw the sample data at `x`, `y` with a size of `width` and `height`.
 This needs to be called from your `playdate.update()` method.

+### debug (Lua)

+##### `pdbase.debug.drawText(text, x, y, duration)`

+Draw a the `text` on the screen at `x`, `y` coordinates.
+If `duration` is specified then this will automatically stay on the screen for that number of frames.

+This method will backup and restore any graphic states it uses to draw the text, therefore can be used anywhere in your code without disrupting your project.
+It uses the current font and clears the background with a rectangle before drawing the text to make sure it it legible.
+Definitely not something to use in production code.

+Note: If you use the `duration` argument, you will need to make sure your `update()` methods calls `playdate.frameTimer.updateTimers()`.

+##### `pdbase.debug.setTextBackgroundColor(color)`

+Set the background color used to clear the background behind debug text to `color`.

 ### Globals (C)

 ##### `PlaydateAPI* pd`